yahoo/tunitas-packaging/README.md

 ### Grabtown

-A standalone implementation of [Oath DataX API Specification](https://developer.yahoo.com/datax/guide/).
+A standalone implementation of [Yahoo DataX API Specification](https://developer.yahoo.com/datax/guide/).
 It is themed after [Grabtown Gulch](https://en.wikipedia.org/wiki/Grabtown_Gulch) in San Mateo County, California.
 It is not yet published.